Top 10 Things to Do in Italy: Planning Your Italian Journey

 On the shores of Lake Como, you will see several beautiful villas.
 They are known for their attractively landscaped gardens, of which Villa Monastero and Villa Balbianello stand out for their beauty.

-To fully enjoy Lake Como’s natural beauty, you can take a boat tour from the picturesque town Bellagio.
+To fully enjoy Lake Como’s natural beauty, you can take a boat tour from the picturesque town of Bellagio.
 You will enjoy the view of the beautiful surroundings and greenery.

 With a guided tour, you can visit Isola Comacina, the only island on Lake Como, as well as the beautiful places of Tremezzina, Varenna and Como.
 You can see the Gothic cathedral in Como and the Como Archaeological Museum, which houses certain objects, pottery and jewelry from ancient times.